Exclusive: Comverse billing unit draws buyer interest

 "In a relatively short period of time.
 The pressure is on the board to deliver," one shareholder added.

-(Reporting by Nadia Damouni; editing by Paritosh Bansal, Bernard Orr, Andre Grenon, and Bob Burgdorfer)
+(Reporting by Nadia Damouni; editing by Paritosh Bansal, Bernard Orr and Andre Grenon)